 Sumac onions is a mixture of marinated onions, the spice called sumac, and chopped parsley.
 It’s often called ‘sumac onion salad’ or ‘sumac onions and parsley salad’, but I wouldn’t say it’s a salad because it has a quite intense flavor and can’t really be eaten as a salad.
 It’s mostly used as a condiment to add savory flavors to meat, fish, wraps, and grain-veggie bowls.

-Ground sumac is a spice popular in Middle Eastern and Mediterranian cooking.
+Ground sumac is a spice popular in Middle Eastern and Mediterranean cooking.
 It has a mild flavor and doesn’t overpower dishes the way some other strong spices do.